Instructor: |

 Readings:

-Mennin, D. S. & Fresco, D. M. (in press).
-Emotion regulation and anxiety.
-In A. M. Kring and
+Mennin, D. S. & Fresco, D. M. (2009).
+Emotion regulation as an integrative framework for understanding

 Borkovec, T. D. & Sharpless.
 (2004).
 Generalized Anxiety Disorder: Bringing cognitive behavioral